MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/07-detect-correct-fragmentation-issues.md

 lab:
   title: Lab 7 – Detect and correct fragmentation issues
   module: Monitor and optimize operational resources in Azure SQL
-  description: In this exercise, you've learned how to rebuild index and analyze logical reads to increase query performance.
+  description: "You'll analyze index fragmentation in a SQL Server database and rebuild or reorganize indexes to improve query performance.
+By the end, you'll understand how to detect fragmentation and take the right corrective action to optimize database efficiency."
   duration: 20 minutes
-  level: 100
+  level: 300
   islab: true
 ---